Truely a foe to our Dogs – grass seeds can cause a wealth of health issues!!

 So, keep up with your grooming including:

-Previously I’ve known dogs who have needed the vets for a grass seed in the eye, another dog in the ear and two dogs with them in their paws.
+Previously I’ve known dogs who have needed the vets for a grass seed in the eye, another dog in the ear and many dogs with them in their paws.
 All are ok now.
-Ripley had one caught in her moustache a few days ago narrowly missing her nose!
+Ripley had one caught in her moustache previous narrowly missing her nose!

 * Give paw to check paws and toes,

 * Chin target to check the beard, face and neck,

 * Playbow to check the tail and bum area,

 * Roll over to check the stomach and genital area (yes they get in here too!)